kuromi tekenen

 For her nose, sketch a very small, inverted triangle right where the two guidelines intersect in the center of her face.
 Simple, right?

-Now, let’s add her signature expression—a confident, slightly off-center smirk.
-Draw a simple curved line that gives her character.
-It’s all about the little details here.
+Now add that signature expression, a confident, slightly off-center smirk.
+A simple curved line does the trick, gives her real character.
+The little details?
+They’re everything.

 Finally, sketch her small, simple body beneath the collar.
-It’s typically much smaller than her head, consisting of a simple torso, two arms, and her pointy tail.
-Keep it minimal; less is more with this style.
+It’s typically much smaller than her head, just a basic torso, two arms, and that pointy tail.
+Keep it minimal.
+Less is more with this style.

-Once the pencil sketch is complete, carefully trace over your final lines with a black fine-liner pen.
-This gives your drawing a bold, clean look.
+Once your pencil sketch is done, go over the final lines with a black fine-liner pen.
+Trace carefully.
+This step gives your drawing that bold, clean finish, the kind that really makes it pop on the page.

 Wait a few minutes for the ink to dry completely.
-Then, use an eraser to remove all the visible pencil guidelines from underneath.
-It’s a small step, but it makes a big difference in the final look.
+Then grab an eraser and remove all the visible pencil guidelines underneath.
+Small step, sure, but it transforms the final look.

 Now, let’s talk coloring.
 Use black or dark grey for the hat.
 Bright pink works well for the skull and collar details.